Abyssinian thrush

 The Abyssinian thrush (Turdus abyssinicus) is a passerine bird in the family Turdidae.
-It is also known as the African mountain thrush, or northern olive thrush In 2010, the species was confirmed as separate from the olive thrush (Turdus olivaceus) due to genetic differences.
-Their ranges do not overlap.
-The southern and northern populations may be distinct species.
+It is also known as the African mountain thrush, or northern olive thrush The species was formerly treated as conspecific with the olive thrush (Turdus olivaceus) but the species were split based on the genetic differences.
+The ranges do not overlap.
 The Abyssinian thrush is found in Eritrea and other parts of the Horn of Africa, as well as an area to the southeast extending from the African Great Lakes region to north eastern Zambia and Malawi.